Aloe bakeri Scott-Elliot

-Aloe bakeri is a succulent plant that forms a dense clump of rosettes of fleshy, toothed, green or reddish-green leaves heavily mottled with white.
-The rosettes grow on up to 8 inches (20 cm) tall stem.
-Leaves are up to 4 inches (10 cm) long and have straight or slightly curved white teeth.
-Flowers are tubular, red or orange, green-tipped, and appear on unbranched, up to 12 inches (30 cm) tall spikes in summer.
+Aloe bakeri is a small succulent that forms rosettes of fleshy, green to reddish-green leaves heavily mottled with white.
+It can grow up to 8 inches (20 cm) tall and 16 inches (40 cm) in diameter, forming a clump of up to 100 rosettes.
+The leaves are up to 4 inches (10 cm) long and 0.4 inches (1 cm) wide and have straight or slightly curved white teeth along the margins.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 Aloes are very forgiving plans.
 However, as with all succulents, they must never be allowed to sit in stagnant water, and the plant should be carefully monitored to watch for signs of overwatering.